 In recent American history, there have been many cases where “resisting arrest” was misused by police officers.
 In many of those cases, officers claimed “resisting arrest” when the person was only asking the reasons or defending themselves from what seemed unlawful detention.
 And not to mention the number of racial profiling cases.

 Sadly, “resisting arrest” is widely misused, mainly by questionable police officers who want to cover up their misconduct, excessive use of force, or racial profiling.

-I Was Charged With Resisting Arrest in California.
-Can I Get Help?
+If I Was Charged with Resisting Arrest in California, Can I Get Help?

 There are some challenges in life people have to face alone.
 Fortunately, you can get help standing up to a charge under California Penal Code §148(a): Resisting Arrest.
 The Simmrin Law Group has experience defending clients in the Los Angeles area.
 You can contact us for help with your case by calling or completing our online contact form.

 You can get advice about your situation with a FREE consultation.
 Start learning more about your rights, the right defense strategy based on the circumstances of the case, and how to proceed.
 The sooner you speak with an attorney, the sooner you have an advocate in your corner.
 Call us today to schedule an appointment for a case review.